Devon Larratt: Armwrestling style

 Devon Larratt is known as both an extremely versatile and enduring armwrestler.
-Larratt has one of the sport’s highest table IQs, and can execute any move whether it be a hook, toproll, press, king's move, king's hook, or any variation thereof.
+Larratt is notable for being proficient with essentially any move, whether it be a hook, toproll, press, king's move, king's hook, or any variation thereof.
 Additionally, he is unique for his unusually high levels of endurance, a trait that is most advantageous during supermatches.
 Oftentimes, he only needs to stop the initial surge of his opponent in order to hold them in a disadvantageous position, tire them as the match progresses, and eventually pin them.

 While Larratt is relatively less muscular than other heavyweights or super heavyweights, armwrestling depends a lot on tendon strength rather than pure muscular size.
-Still, if you look at his forearms, the most important muscle group in armwrestling, his are comparable to any other top super heavyweight.
-However, he does still frequently overcome power differentials with superior technical skill, arm leverage, and hand control, stopping his opponent and draining them of their strength over time rather than explosively overpowering them.
+Nevertheless, his forearms, the most important muscle group in armwrestling, are comparable to any other top super heavyweight.
+Frequently, he is able to overcome power differentials with superior technical skill, arm leverage, and hand control, stopping his opponent and draining them of their strength over time, rather than explosively overpowering opponents.

 Personal life

 Since 2003, Devon Larratt has been married to Jodi Larratt, an actress and former armwrestler; together, they have three children.

+Larratt is active on social media, collaborating in YouTube videos with other strength athletes, including four time World's Strongest Man champion Brian Shaw.

 Larratt generally eats pancakes while training for super-matches, and these humorous pancake videos have subsequently inspired a comical and entertaining storyline within the arm wrestling community, whereby other armwrestlers discuss and adopt Larratt's "pancake diet".
 To carry on with this jest, Devon's fans will often mail him maple syrup and pancake mix.
 Devon is also the owner of Armbet, a mobile matchmaking and betting application for arm wrestling.